-Electronic design is fundamentally about electric circuits, that is, networks that allow electric charge to start at a source, move through a continuous pathway of conductors and components, and return to the source.
-This video tutorial will provide an overview of important scientific laws and mathematical relationships that describe the behavior of voltages and currents in the context of an electric circuit.
-If you want to explore these topics in greater detail, please refer to the AAC textbook.
+Electronic design is fundamentally about electric circuits.
+That is, networks that allow electric charge to start at a source, move through a continuous pathway of conductors and components and return to the source.

-If you are accustomed to thinking about electricity as the movement of electrons, which flow from lower voltage to higher voltage, you need to remember that in the context of circuit design and analysis, we assume that current is the movement of electric charge from higher voltage to lower voltage.
+If you're accustomed to thinking about electricity as the movement of electrons which flow from lower to higher voltage, you need to remember that in the context of circuit design and analysis, we assume that current is the movement of electric charge from higher voltage to lower voltage (Figure 1).

-This law, abbreviated KCL, states that the total current entering a node is equal to the total current exiting a node.
-This follows naturally from the idea that electric charge cannot disappear.
-KCL allows us to find unknown branch currents by way of known branch currents.
-In the example below, if we measure I1 and I2, we can calculate I3, because I1= I2 + I3 .
+Kirchhoff's current law, abbreviated KCL, states that the total current entering a node is equal to the total current exiting a node.
+KCL allows us to use known currents to determine an unknown current.
+In this example (Figure 2), if we measure I1 and I2, we can calculate I3, because I1= I2 + I3 .

-In this form, Ohm’s Law tells us that the voltage across a resistive component is equal to the current flowing through the component multiplied by the resistance.
-The diagram below shows how Ohm's Law can be used to determine, first, the total current in the circuit, and second, the voltage dropped across each resistor.
+This diagram (Figure 4) shows how Ohm's law can be used to determine, first, the total current (I) in the circuit and, second, the voltage (V) dropped across each resistor.